ezoerner/scalable-chat/README.md

 ### Future ###
 The plan is instead of using cluster-aware routing for users and chatrooms, use Akka Cluster Sharding in combination with akka-persistence.

-Also, instead of using Akka TCP, use Akka HTTP for communications between client and server.
+Also, instead of using Akka TCP sockets, use Akka HTTP (built on Reactive Streams) for communication between client and server.

 ### How do I get set up? ###